aishwaryayadav19/projects/student-portal/README.md

 event - compiled successfully
 ```

-Now you can hit the APIs at http://localhost:8182
+Now you can visit the UI at http://localhost:8182

 <br />